When is Narcos: Mexico season 2 released? What’s going to happen?

 - Who stars in Netflix’s Narcos: Mexico?

-Right here’s every little thing you must find out about Narcos: Mexico season two.
+Right here’s every part it’s worthwhile to learn about Narcos: Mexico season two.

 When will Narcos: Mexico season 2 arrive on Netflix?

-The sequence shall be launched in its entirety on Thursday 13th February 2020.

-Together with the date announcement, Netflix supplied a brief teaser, which options lead actor Diego Luna (Rogue One) turning in the direction of the digicam, whereas he speaks in a menacing voiceover.
+Together with the date announcement, Netflix offered a brief teaser, which options lead actor Diego Luna (Rogue One) turning in direction of the digicam, whereas he speaks in a menacing voiceover.

-Catch him in the event you can.
+Catch him should you can.
 Narcos: Mexico Season 2 premieres February 13 on @netflix. pic.twitter.com/OpScR1Et9h

 — Narcos (@NarcosNetflix) December 17, 2019